 Our double tax agreements contain a provision called the mutual agreement procedure.
 This allows a taxpayer to present their case for relief from excess taxation to the competent authority of a tax administration.
 The procedure is also referred to as a request for competent authority assistance.
 Most cases requiring competent authority assistance concern transfer pricing adjustments.

-John Nash, Manager (International Revenue Strategy), is New Zealand’s designated competent authority.
+John Nash is New Zealand’s designated competent authority.

 Resolutions of double taxation